MinaHany/minahany.github.io/_posts/2018-11-07-macarius-harrowing-of-hell.md

-# Macarius on the Harrowing of Hell
 ---
+layout: post
+title:  "Macarius on the Harrowing of Hell"
+date:   2018-11-08
+categories: fathers easter scripture
+---

 Even if you haven’t read the *Macarian Homilies,*[^1] there’s a good chance you’ve come across this famous passage:

-[^1]: You can read them here as [plaintext](https://www.ecatholic2000.com/macarius/untitled-55.shtml), or here in a nice [facsimile version](https://archive.org/details/fiftyspiritualho00pseuuoft/page/n3).
+[^1]: You can read them here as[plaintext](https://www.ecatholic2000.com/macarius/untitled-55.shtml), or here in a nice [facsimile version](https://archive.org/details/fiftyspiritualho00pseuuoft/page/n3).
 For a hardcopy, your best bet is the [CWS translation by GAMaloney](https://www.bookdepository.com/Pseudo-Macarius/9780809133123).

 >   The heart itself is awesome but a small vessel, yet there also are dragons
 >   and there are lions; there are poisonous beasts and all the treasures of